 As the Florida Supreme Court’s analysis of the U.S. Supreme Court’s decision in Sperry v.
 Florida (373 U.S. 379, 1963) outlines, the activity of advising on federal tax law and income tax treaties is the “practice of law; it is merely authorized by federal regulation” leaving state bars without jurisdiction.
 This is what we in the legal profession call the “licensing exemption for federal practitioners.”
 Federal practitioners do not need to be licensed with a state bar.
+Moreover, state tax law and estate tax planning are matters ancillary to the federal practice and are also covered.
+In other words, just as preparing state income tax returns is allowed, our firm’s position is that preparing state trusts are also covered.
+We understand the issue of state trusts being ancillary to the federal practice is a matter that is not settled law, but we are approaching it in good-faith to establish precedent.
+We have a positive working relationship with all state bars.

 We believe in honesty and transparency and always welcome respectful due diligence from clients and colleagues.
 If you have any other questions, please do not hesitate to contact our offices.